Menu

 3

-Work in Parallel
+Work in parallel

 Create as many sessions as you need.
 Each agent works on its own isolated copy of the codebase.
 No conflicts, no context contamination.